hagax8/ugtm/README.md

-# uGTM v1.0 beta: Generative Topographic Mapping with Python.
+# ugtm v1.0: Generative Topographic Mapping with Python.

-Generative Topographic Maps (GTMs) are probabilistic Kohonen maps.
-GTM is a dimensionality reduction algorithm (as t-SNE, LLE, etc).
+GTM (Generative Topographic Mapping) is a dimensionality reduction algorithm (as t-SNE, LLE, etc) created by Bishop et al. (https://www.microsoft.com/en-us/research/wp-content/uploads/1998/01/bishop-gtm-ncomp-98.pdf) and a probabilistic counterpart of Kohonen maps.

-This is a python implementation of GTMs, using sklearn, d3 and numpy.

-uGTM.py contains the core functions and runGTM.py is an easy-to-use program.
+ugtm is a python package implementing GTM and GTM prediction algorithms. ugtm contains the core functions and runGTM.py is an easy-to-use program.
 The kernel version of the algorithm (kGTM) is also implemented.
-You can also generate regression or classification maps, or evaluate the predictive accuracy (classification) or RMSE/R2 (regression) in repeated cross-validation experiments - all the workflows were implemented in runGTM.py, which uses the uGTM.py core functions.
+You can also generate regression or classification maps, or evaluate the predictive accuracy (classification) or RMSE/R2 (regression) in repeated cross-validation experiments.

-GTM is a dimensionality reduction algorithm created by Bishop et al. (https://www.microsoft.com/en-us/research/wp-content/uploads/1998/01/bishop-gtm-ncomp-98.pdf)

 ## Prerequisites